Bitwise operators – The Journey Part II

 The « (Shift left) operator

-Do you remember of our bitwise table in part I?
+Do you remember our bitwise table from Part I?
 We are not going to need it anymore.
-What we are going to do here is simple math, so let’s start with the left shift operator that uses multiplication ( * ).
+What we are going to do here is simple math, so let’s start with the left shift operator that uses multiplication (*).

 The full definition from php is : “Shift the bits of $a $b steps to the left (each step means “multiply by two”)” The formula is: bit leftmost * 2 ^ bit rightmost